This post may contain affiliate links and I earn a small commission from qualifying purchases. For more information please read my disclosure policy.

 Hibiscus can help individuals with dyslipidemia to better balance their cholesterol and triglyceride levels.
 In addition, these are two risk factors for metabolic syndrome, a set of symptoms that can have particularly adverse effects on the health of individuals.
 One study showed that hibiscus extract is an excellent natural remedy for reducing cholesterol and triglycerides in people with metabolic syndrome.

 As with blood pressure, the effects of hibiscus on blood lipids also affect diabetic individuals.
-Indeed, a 2009 study found an increase in good HDL cholesterol, and a decrease in both bad LDL cholesterol and triglycerides when patients with diabetes drank hibiscus infusion 2 times a day.
+Indeed, a 2009 study found an increase in good HDL cholesterol, and a decrease in both bad LDL cholesterol and triglycerides when patients with diabetes drank hibiscus tea 2 times a day.

 3. prevention of oxidative stress

-Hibiscus infusion is full of antioxidants that fight against oxidative stress caused by free radicals.
+Hibiscus tea is full of antioxidants that fight against oxidative stress caused by free radicals.
 This is due to the anthocyanins that are found in the plant, the natural pigments that give the flower its red color.

-One study found that consumption of hibiscus infusion increased the load of antioxidants in the blood, and reduced the amount of compounds that contributed to oxidizing stress.
+One study found that consumption of hibiscus tea increased the load of antioxidants in the blood, and reduced the amount of compounds that contributed to oxidizing stress.
 Since the participants had high amounts of hippuric acid, the researchers concluded that hibiscus polyphenols had been transformed by the intestinal microbiota.

 4. Prevention of certain cancers